robertreingit/easyPlotJS/README.md

-Simple charting library which should work more similar to Matplotlib/MATLAB/R graphing interfaces.
+# EasyPlotJS

+The aim is to create a simple charting library with an API similar to the Matplotlib/MATLAB/R graphing interfaces which makes informed choiced about the type of visualization based on the data type.